SunsetMkt/blue-archive-spine/README.md

 # blue-archive-spine
 Based on [respectZ/blue-archive-spine](https://github.com/respectZ/blue-archive-spine)

+**Blue Archive is a registered trademark of NAT GAMES Co., Ltd. This repo is not affiliated with NEXON Korea Corp. & NEXON GAMES Co., Ltd. All game resources are copyrighted to the respective owners.**

 ## Quick Start
 * Use this template
 * Create `jp` and `global` branch from `resourceless`